floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 about any legacy features which have been replaced by newer systems (like synchronization2 replacing the old synchronization API).
-Don't expose the extensions that have been incorporated into core up to 1.3, and also let me filter out all those outdated declarations from the Vulkan headers so that Intellisense doesn't suggest outdated information.
+Don't expose the extensions that have been incorporated into core up to 1.3, and also let me filter out all those outdated declarations from the Vulkan headers so that code-completion doesn't suggest outdated API types and functions.
 Don't require me to explicitly enable every little feature (like anisotropic filtering) when creating a Vulkan device.
 If some shitty old-school GPU doesn't have anisotropic filtering, then just silently ignore it instead of polluting the 3D API for all eternity just for